Catrovitch/Chamber-Danger/documentation/user_guide.md

 5. Some additional variables.
 These can not be tinkered with after genration.
 Generate a new dungeon to play with these.

- -  The "Choose dungeon density" parameter tinkers with the BSP-algorithm's variable "max_node_size" This means that the larger this number is the larger the subsets of the BSP divisions will be in general.
+ -  The "Choose max node size" parameter tinkers with the BSP-algorithm's variable "max_node_size" This means that the larger this number is the larger the subsets of the BSP divisions will be in general.
 This will lead to a more spread out dungeon with less rooms and longer corridors.
  -  The "Choose min chamber size" parameter indicates the minimum size of chambers in the dungeon.
  -  The "Choose max chamber size" parameter indicates the maximum size of chambers in the dungeon.